Scholarships and fellowships

 - The Blalock Fellowship: The Blalock Fellowship is awarded by the Center for Statistics and Social Sciences (CSSS).
 Candidates must be PhD applicants and are nominated by their admitting department; awards are decided by the CSSS Graduate Committee.
 The fellowship is a one-time $3,000 graduate student award, which is additional to any other support or fellowships that student receives.

 - Achievement Rewards for College Scientists (ARCS): ARCS Foundation advances science and technology in the U.S. by providing financial awards to academically outstanding U.S. citizens studying to complete degrees in science, engineering and medical research (bench science).
 Candidates must be PhD applicants who have a GPA of 3.5 or higher.
 A Seattle Chapter Fellowship is a direct grant of $17,500 over three years that can be used at the scholar’s own discretion.

+Some incoming PhD candidates are offered scholarship funding in their offer letters.
+The number and amount of awards varies annually.
 Funding is not guaranteed beyond what is written in the original award letter.

 Scholarships & fellowships for current students

 UW School of Nursing-affiliated research centers offer scholarships in addition to those presented here:

 The Firland Foundation Graduate Pulmonary Nursing Fellowship